Enryun/Common_SwiftUI/README.md

 <img src="https://github.com/user-attachments/assets/89fcae09-da1b-4470-96b1-b01bd75a692f" width="220">

+### 2.2 ShapeButtonStyle:

+A `ButtonStyle` for SwiftUI that allows customization of the button's shape and color.

 Parameters:
 - `textColor`: The color or style applied to the text inside the button.
-Defaults to `.white`.
+Default is `.primary`.
 - `backgroundColor`: The background color or style of the button, conforming to `ShapeStyle`.
-Defaults to `.blue`.
+Default is `.secondary`.
+- `shape`: The custom shape for the button, conforming to `Shape`.
+The default shape is `Capsule()`.
 - `verticalPadding`: The vertical padding inside the button.
 Defaults to `10`.
 - `horizontalPadding`: The horizontal padding inside the button.
 Defaults to `20`.

-### 2.2 ShapeButtonStyle:

-A `ButtonStyle` for SwiftUI that allows customization of the button's shape and color.

 Example: